elopio/docs/source/includes/_callAPI.md

 #### augur.api.Universe.isContainerForReportingParticipant({ tx, \_shadyReportingParticipant }[, callback])

-Returns whether the specific `universe` is a container for the `_shadyReportingParticipant` Ethereum contract address provided, as a hexadecimal string.
-The `_shadyReportingParticipant` address will return `1` if the address is a Reporting Participant that belongs to the [Universe](#universe), otherwise `0` will be returned.
+Returns `1` if the specified [Universe](#universe) is a container for `_shadyReportingParticipant` Ethereum contract address provided, as a hexadecimal string.
+Otherwise, this function returns `0`.
+Both the `DisputeCrowdsourcers` and `InitialReporter` classes in Augur's Solidity smart contracts are considered Reporting Participants, since they have the parent class `BaseReportingParticipant`.

 #### augur.api.Universe.isContainerForShareToken({ tx, \_shadyShareToken }[, callback])